abramovitchMSU/SPARTA_Docs_and_Tutorial/docs/source/mactut.rst

     --minqual=MINQUAL   Skip all reads with quality lower than the given value.
 Default is --minqual=10.
 Usage:
                         --minqual=<value>
+    --type=TYPE         The feature type (3rd column in GTF file) to be used.
-    --idattr=IDATTR     Feature ID from the GTF file to identify counts in the output table Default is --idattr=gene_id.
+                        Default is --type=exon (suitable for RNA-seq analysis) --idattr=IDATTR     Feature ID from the GTF file to identify counts in the output table Default is --idattr=gene_id.
 Usage:
                         --idattr=<id attribute>